Denishawn school: Repertory and performance

 Many Denishawn solo works remain in the active repertoire of many companies.
 Their solos are of special interest to many for their exotic qualities.
 Several of their solos were included in "The Art of the Solo" presented at the Baltimore Museum of Art on September 29, 2006.
-These included three revival premieres, namely, Shawn's "Invocation to the Thunderbird"(1916), last danced by Denishawn dancer John Dougherty and "Death of Adonis" (1922).
+These included three revival premieres, namely, Shawn's "Invocation to the Thunderbird"(1916), last danced by Denishawn dancer John Dougherty, and "Death of Adonis" (1922).
 Both were recreated by Mino Nicolas, programme curator, with the aid of film, written accounts and photographs.
-Also featured were the revival premiere of Ruth St. Denis' "The Peacock/A Legend of India" (1906) which was recreated using the same methods.
+Also featured were the revival premiere of Ruth St. Denis' "The Peacock/A Legend of India" (1906), which was recreated using the same methods.
 Her signature solo, "The Incense", will also be performed by Cynthia Word of Washington, D.C.

 Pupils

 During its developmental years, the first pupils to join the Denishawn school played a large role in building it up from the ground, and have even been described as "foundation stones of the system that was to spread over the country".
-This group included Margaret Loomis, Addie Munn, Helen Eisner, Florine Goodman, Aileen Flaven, Florence Andrews (who danced under the name Florence O'Denishawn, Sadie Vanderhoff, Carol Dempster, Ada Forman, Claire Niles, Chula Monzon, and Yvonne Sinnard.
+This group included Margaret Loomis, Addie Munn, Helen Eisner, Florine Goodman, Aileen Flaven, Florence Andrews (who danced under the name Florence O'Denishawn), Sadie Vanderhoff, Carol Dempster, Ada Forman, Claire Niles, Chula Monzon, and Yvonne Sinnard.
 The majority of these original dancers were related to close acquaintances of St.Denis and Shawn.
 Another well known student and employee of the Denishawn school was Pearl Wheeler.
 She was primarily the costumer for the school but also took classes and appeared in performances alongside the other dancers.

-Several notable movie stars of the early 20th century studied under the Denishawn school in their lifetimes.
+Several notable movie stars of the early 20th century studied under the Denishawn school.
 The Gish sisters, Dorothy and Lillian Gish, took classes from St. Denis and Shawn for some time.
-Lillian even worked separately with St. Denis and Ruth when she and Rosie Dolly learned a dance from the two that was to be featured in their upcoming movie, The Lily and the Rose (1915).
+Lillian even worked separately with St. Denis and Ruth when she and Rosie Dolly learned a dance from the two that was to be featured in their upcoming movie The Lily and the Rose (1915).
 Other notable movie stars of the time include: Louise Brooks, Ina Claire, Ruth Chatterton, Lenore Ulric, Mabel Normand, Florence Vidor, Colleen Moore, and Myrna Loy.
+Brooks was 15 years old when she joined Denishawn.
+The future actress was a member of the Denishawn company for two seasons, 1922-1923 and 1923-1924, and toured throughout the United States and parts of Canada.
+On a few occasions, Brooks was paired with Ted Shawn in featured dances.